Om3gaOfficial/PyPanda/README.md

 Please be sure that you have installed the liberies listed above

 #### Using the libery
 The libery currently just supports the Bitpanda API completly.
 The implementation of the Bitpanda Pro API will come in future versions.
+But please see the `CHANGELOG.md` file for further information about alle changes.

 ##### Examples